astronomer/docs/learn/airflow-setup-teardown.md

 </TabItem>
 </Tabs>

-You can define as many setup and teardown tasks in one DAG as you need.
-In order for Airflow to understand which setup and teardown tasks belong together, you need to [define setup/teardown groupings](#creating-setup-teardown-groupings).
+After you have defined your setup and teardown tasks you need to [define their groupings](#creating-setupteardown-groupings) in order for Airflow to know which setup and teardown tasks perform actions on the same resources.

 ### `@setup` and `@teardown` decorators